S1086: Genetic aspects of beef cow adaptation to diverse U.S. production environments.

 Objective Areas:

 Justification: Many cow-calf producers in the U.S. rely on breeding strategies that incorporate Bos indicus influence in breeding programs as both breed effects for adaptation and heterosis are advantages known to impact productivity.
 Breed comparisons are not static over time as these populations change due to selection strategies, and conclusions from breed comparisons at a single point in time during past research may not adequately explain current situations.
-Heterosis expressed by crosses of Bos indicus adapted breeds crossed with other traditional breeds has not been determined in the U.S., and such information is needed by producers to make the most appropriate choice of breeds to use in crossbreeding programs.
+Recent efforts are substantial to determine heterosis expressed by crosses of Bos indicus adapted breeds crossed with other traditional breeds in the U.S. but is early with emphasis mostly in the Great Plains (Engle et al., in press), and such information is needed by producers, especially in the South, to make the most appropriate choice of breeds to use in crossbreeding programs.
 It is important to characterize breeds that have potential to improve productivity in regions that have substantial environmental challenges.
 Global warming will extend the adaptation and productivity for these breeds further north in the U.S. from the traditional area in the Southern U.S. to the Great Plains and High Plains regions.
 Knowledge of heat tolerant breeds is limited compared to more established breeds.
 There is a need to estimate direct breed and additive genetic effects and heterosis resulting from crosses of Bos indicus influenced breeds bred to British and Continental breeds in specific production environments, especially in a genomics context.
 Characterization of heterosis levels between breeds will enhance breeding and production decisions and thereby profitability for cow-calf producers.
 This characterization is necessary also to provide experimental setting for the application of genomics and DNA technology to this important improvement strategy.
 Furthermore, non-additive gene interactions and epigenetic (non-traditional inheritance patterns) influences appear to be important for many body composition and health-related phenotypes in cattle, but investigation of these phenomena are novel and scarce in beef cattle.
 The intent in part of this project is to quantify these sources of variation in production systems utilizing Bos indicus-Bos taurus crosses regarding growth, health, and production efficiency related traits.

 Justification: In the past several years, new technologies have become available to identify individual genes throughout the bovine genome and independently assess their relationship to novel ERT in the beef cattle industry.
 To locate these genes, DNA markers (also known as genetic markers) have been developed to aid in locating and representation of genes that can positively or negatively affect the phenotype of a specific trait.
 Identification of genes with major effects would be beneficial for traits that are hard to measure and ones that are easily influenced by the environment, but this has not occurred, and marker-based improvement programs will be required.
 However, large populations of cattle of known genetic background are needed to fully characterize new and emerging genetic markers.
 Current performance assessments are needed to enhance producer breeding decisions for traits related to cow production (birth weight, longevity, temperament, etc.), reproduction (fertility, heifer development), and carcass quality.
 There is limited characterization of the additive genetic control and prediction of breeding values for these important cow productivity traits.
 The effects of ERT’s on growth rate, meat quality and animal welfare and behavior need to be documented.
 Therefore, before engaging in a selection program to improve ERT’s, further research is needed to evaluate the genetic variation for these traits and the potential relationship between traits.
 Therefore, additional research is needed to determine the genetic variation that exists for these ERT’s and assess potential for genomic improvement.